Skip to main content

 Retiree Benefits

 New retirees have 31-days from their date of retirement to elect retiree benefits.
 For the Medicare Advantage Plan you and eligible dependents must be 65 and older and eligible for Medicare.
 This plan does not require you to be covered in University health plans at the time of retirement for eligibility.
-For the Legacy Plans eligible retirees can continue coverage for themselves and eligible dependents who are covered under your benefits plans at the time of your retirement.
+For the Pre-65 Retiree Plan eligible retirees can continue coverage for themselves and eligible dependents who are covered under your benefits plans at the time of your retirement.
 Coverage is effective the 1st of the month following when you active coverage terminates.

 Well-being